-- By default, logging is active for ARP Inspection, and cannot be disabled. - The administrator can configure the log facility rate. - When the switch drops a packet, it places an entry in the log buffer, then generates a system message on a rate-controlled basis.
-After the system message is generated, the entry is cleared from the log buffer. - ◆ Each log entry contains flow information, such as the receiving VLAN, the port number, the source and destination IP addresses, and the source and destination MAC addresses. - If multiple, identical invalid ARP packets are received consecutively on the same VLAN, then the logging facility will only generate one entry in the log buffer and one corresponding system message. - If the log buffer is full, the oldest entry will be replaced with the newest entry.
+- By default, logging is active for ARP Inspection, and cannot be disabled. - ◆ The administrator can configure the log facility rate. - When the switch drops a packet, it places an entry in the log buffer, then generates a system message on a rate-controlled basis.
+After the system message is generated, the entry is cleared from the log buffer. - ◆ Each log entry contains flow information, such as the receiving VLAN, the port number, the source and destination IP addresses, and the source and destination MAC addresses. - ◆ If multiple, identical invalid ARP packets are received consecutively on the same VLAN, then the logging facility will only generate one entry in the log buffer and one corresponding system message. - If the log buffer is full, the oldest entry will be replaced with the newest entry.

 - ◆ ARP Inspection Status Enables ARP Inspection globally.
-(Default: Disabled) - ARP Inspection Validation Enables extended ARP Inspection Validation if any of the following options are enabled.
+(Default: Disabled) - ◆ ARP Inspection Validation Enables extended ARP Inspection Validation if any of the following options are enabled.
 (Default: Disabled) - Dst-MAC Validates the destination MAC address in the Ethernet header against the target MAC address in the body of ARP responses. - IP Checks the ARP body for invalid and unexpected IP addresses.
-Sender IP addresses are checked in all ARP requests and responses, while target IP addresses are checked only in ARP responses. - Allow Zeros If IP is clicked on the Allow Zeros radio button will be available.
-Click it on to allow the sender address to be 0.0.0.0.

-- Src-MAC Validates the source MAC address in the Ethernet header against the sender MAC address in the ARP body.
-This check is performed on both ARP requests and responses. - Log Message Number The maximum number of entries saved in a log message.
+Sender IP addresses are checked in all ARP requests and responses, while target IP addresses are checked only in ARP responses. - Allow Zeros Allows sender IP address to be 0.0.0.0. - Src-MAC Validates the source MAC address in the Ethernet header against the sender MAC address in the ARP body.
+This check is performed on both ARP requests and responses. - ◆ Log Message Number The maximum number of entries saved in a log message.
 (Range: 0-256; Default: 20) - ◆ Log Interval The interval at which log messages are sent.
 (Range: 0-86400 seconds; Default: 10 seconds)